 - Rule 62.
-(1) Except for a remote pharmacy, which is regulated by section 17742a of the code, MCL 333.17742a, and which allows a qualified pharmacy technician to assist in the dispensing process while being overseen by a pharmacist through the use of a surveillance system and telepharmacy system, a controlled substance shall be dispensed by a pharmacist or a pharmacy intern in the presence, and under the personal charge of a pharmacist. - (2) A pharmacist shall require positive identification of individuals to whom controlled substances are dispensed or delivered when the individual is not known to the pharmacist or pharmacy employees except when positive identification is not available and a pharmacist, who in exercising his or her professional judgment, determines that a delay in dispensing the controlled substance may be detrimental to a patient. - (3) Subrule (2) of this rule does not exempt a pharmacist from the requirement to submit a patient identifier to the electronic system for monitoring controlled substances. - (4) The dispensing pharmacist and pharmacy are both responsible for complying with this rule. - (5) A pharmacist may dispense a controlled substance that is listed in schedules 3 to 5 and that is a prescription drug pursuant to the provisions of the FDCA of 1991, 21 USC 353, only pursuant to a prescription on a prescription form, an oral prescription of a practitioner, or a prescription that is electronically transmitted pursuant to R 338.3162a and that contains all of the required information under R 338.3161, except that the signature of the prescriber is not required if the controlled substance is obtained pursuant to an oral order.
+(1) Except for a remote pharmacy that is regulated by section 17742a of the code, MCL 333.17742a, and that allows a qualified pharmacy technician to assist in the dispensing process while being overseen by a pharmacist through the use of a surveillance system and telepharmacy system, a controlled substance must be dispensed by a pharmacist or a pharmacy intern in the presence, and under the personal charge of, a pharmacist. - (2) A pharmacist shall require positive identification of individuals to whom controlled substances are dispensed or delivered if the individual is not known to the pharmacist or pharmacy employees, except if positive identification is not available and a pharmacist, who in exercising professional judgment, determines that a delay in dispensing the controlled substance may be detrimental to a patient. - (3) Subrule (2) of this rule does not exempt a pharmacist from the requirement to submit a patient identifier to the electronic system for monitoring controlled substances. - (4) The dispensing pharmacist and pharmacy are both responsible for complying with this rule. - (5) A pharmacist may dispense a controlled substance that is listed in schedules 3 to 5 and that is a prescription drug under section 503 of the FDCA, 21 USC 353, under a prescription on a prescription form, an oral prescription of a practitioner, or a prescription that is electronically transmitted pursuant to R 338.3162a and that contains all of the required information under R 338.3161, except that the signature of the prescriber is not required if the controlled substance is obtained under an oral order.